Kaushal Silva: International career

 After being a member of the Sri Lanka A side since 2009, Silva made his Test debut in October 2011 in a series against Pakistan.
 He was selected for Sri Lanka's tour of South Africa at the end of 2011, but was dropped after the First Test.

 He scored his maiden test hundred against Bangladesh on 27 January 2014 at Dhaka.

 During the Australian tour in 2016, Silva was struggling to score runs, where he was out for single-digit scores in all of his first 4 innings.
 The opening partnership often fell in the first few overs, where his counterpart Dimuth Karunaratne also struggled in form.
 In his first five innings of this series, he scored only 12 runs.
 During the second innings of Third test at SSC however, he scored his third century - 115 off 269 balls, giving the team a strong lead.
 Sri Lanka comprehensively won the match by 163 runs, to whitewash Australia for the first time.

 After South African tour in late 2016, Silva was dropped from the squad due to poor performances.
 On 25 September 2017, Silva was re-called into the test squad for Pakistan series in UAE and played the first match back again as the opener.
 However, he scored only 12 and 25 in the two innings, Sri Lanka won the match by 21 runs with Rangana Herath heroics.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 Personal life

 Kaushal Silva is married to a Sri Lankan teledrama actress and a singer, Bhagya Hettiarachchi.
 The wedding was held on 18 April 2014 at JAIC Hilton, Colombo.
-Kaushal Silva regards Cheruka Weerakoon as his mentor and has modeled his personality around him.

 Head injury

 On 24 April 2016, Kaushal was struck on the head during a practice match at Pallekele cricket stadium.
 He was immediately airlifted to a Colombo hospital and scans suggested that no real danger occurred by the hit.
-He was fielded at short leg, when he struck with the ball in his back side of the head.
-However, next day he was discharged with he recovered quickly from bruises and mild injuries.
+He was fielded at short leg, when he struck with the ball in the back of the head.
+However, next day he was discharged and he recovered quickly from bruises and mild injuries.